director - educator - choreographer - performer

 Director of the Latinx Movement Festival DC

-Mata teaches Contemporary Sabor and performs Motion Memoirs.
+Mata teaches contemporary sabor and performs motion memoirs.
 Two forms of movement that prioritize and uplift his cultural identities of Mexican, immigrant, queer, and bi-nationality.
+His research on brownness is developed through his work with Dr. Manuel Cuellar.

-Mata was awarded the Washington Award by S&R Evermay and nominated for the Sol Azteca Award for his dance artistry in the DC metropolitan area.
-Additionally, he has been awarded the Amplify Grant, DC Commission for the Arts and Humanities Fellowship Grant, DCCAH Performance, Events, and Festival Grant, the Social Justice Artist Commission at Dance Loft on 14th, the Atlas CPA Arts Lab Recipient, and the Kennedy Center REACH Campus Office Hours Residency.
+Mata was awarded the Foundation for Contemporary Arts Research grant, the Washington Award by S&R Evermay, and nominated for the Sol Azteca Award for his dance work in the DC metropolitan area.
+Additionally, he has been awarded the Amplify Grant, DC Commission for the Arts and Humanities Fellowship Grant, DCCAH Performance, Events, and Festival Grant, the Social Justice Artist Commission at Dance Loft on 14th, the Atlas Arts Lab Recipient, and the Kennedy Center REACH Campus Office Hours Residency.